Denise Lynn Oliverson's abduction location

 2. He approached Oliverson using crutches or a fake cast and then asked her to help him carry something to his vehicle.

-A number of online commentators have posited the theory that she may have run into mechanical issues with her bicycle and that Bundy eventually came to her "assistance".
+Others have posited the theory that she may have run into mechanical issues with her bicycle and that Bundy eventually came to her assistance.

-However, this seems unlikely.
-According to GJPD detective Doug Rushing, the yellow 10-speed bicycle was completely undamaged when it was discovered.
+However, this seems unlikely, as GJPD detective Doug Rushing said that the yellow 10-speed bicycle was undamaged when it was discovered.

 Sandals